dkalintsev/vTM-AWS-ServiceDiscovery/README.md

 ### Filters

 A list of filters passed through the `-f` parameter must be enclosed in double quotes.
 Plugin will pass this list verbatim to the `--filters` parameter of the AWS CLI.
 This filter is what tells the plugin what EC2 instances are "interesting".
-Typically it would be one or more pairs of tags Names + Values, for example:
+Typically it would be one or more pairs of tag Names + Values, for example:

 Tag: `ClusterID`, Value: `My-Cluster-123`, which would translate into the following filter string: